giuliodondi/kOS-ShuttleEntrySim/README.md

 Put the contents of the Scripts folder inside Ship/Script so that kOS can see all the files.
-In particular, you will run two scripts:
+In particular, you will have several scripts to run:
 - **deorbit.ks** for deorbit targeting
 - **entry.ks** for the actual reentry guidance
+- **measurerwy.ks** which is a little helper to make your own runway definitions